VACUMM/sonat/doc/source/core.rst

 in observation positions in all directions.
 This may tell you whether you must change your configuration or not, and how to do it.

-The :class:`sonat.arm.XYLocARMSA` class is a sensitivity analyser that tests the effect of infinitesimal changes in the position of observations that are mobile.
+The :class:`sonat.arm.XYLocARMSA` class is a sensitivity analyser that tests the effect of infinitesimal changes in the horizontal position of observations that are mobile.
+A platform can be fully, partially or not mobile, and is not mobile by default.
+This is specified by a ``mobility`` variable or global attribute in an observation file (see :ref:`conv.obs`).

 A ``score_type`` must be chosen, and tests may be performed either with a ``direct`` or ``indirect`` method: in the first case, a full ARM analysis is performed